Management Discussion & Analysis

-As the Group’s key operations are located in Hong Kong, China, the US and France, its major assets and liabilities are primarily denominated in HK$, RMB, US$ and Euro.
-While we have yet to establish a formal foreign currency hedging policy, we will, as always, continue to monitor our exposure to foreign exchange fluctuations carefully and may introduce appropriate hedging measures should the need ever arise.
+As the Group’s key operations are located in Hong Kong, China, the US and France, its major assets and liabilities are primarily denominated in Hong Kong dollar, Renminbi, the US dollar and euro.
+While the Group has yet to formulate a formal policy on foreign currency hedging, it will, as always, continue to monitor its exposure to foreign exchange fluctuations carefully and may introduce appropriate hedging measures should the need arises.

 Management of key customers

-The Group’s revenue is mainly derived from certain major customers of the Group’s factoring and wine businesses.
-For the year ended 30 June 2017, the aggregate revenue attributable to the Group’s five largest customers (who are from the factoring and wine business segment) represented approximately 70% (2016: 83%) of the Group’s revenue for the year.
-The major customers of the factoring business are PRC-based enterprises manufacturing high-end digital electronic products for reputable end-buyers in Hong Kong, China and the United States.
-The major customers of our wine business are premium wine collectors and investors with sound financial backgrounds in Hong Kong and China.
-These customers’ business relationships with the Group last for periods ranging from one to eight years.
+The Group traded with certain major customers from the factoring and wine businesses.
+For the year ended 30 June 2018, the aggregate amount of revenue attributable to the Group’s five largest customers who are customers from the factoring and wine businesses, represented approximately 58% (FY2017: 70%) of the Group’s revenue for the year.
+The major customers of the factoring business are PRC-based enterprises manufacture and export high-end digital electronic products to reputable end-buyers in the United States.
+The major customers of our wine business are premium wine collectors and investors in Hong Kong and China.
+These customers have had business relationships with the Group for periods ranging from two to nine years.

 Credit risk management

 The Group is selective about its customers and will only deal with creditworthy parties.
-In order to minimize the credit risks, the Group has formulated credit policies, and delegated a team to determine credit limits, approve credit and monitor progress in recovering overdue debts.
-The Group only accepts the factoring of quality trade receivables whose associated credit risks are either covered by trade credit insurance or by import factors which are international financial institutions.
+In order to minimize the credit risk and risks of money laundering, the Group has formulated policies on credit and anti-money laundering, and delegated a team to determine credit limits, approve credit, monitor progress in recovering overdue debts and implement anti-money laundering measures.
+The Group only accepts the factoring of quality trade receivables from customers/buyers with good credit standing, good repayment records and no history of default, or with credit insurance or covered by other import factors who are international financial institutions.
 In addition, the Group regularly reviews the aging and recoverable amount of each individual trade debt and takes appropriate follow-up actions to recover any long overdue debts.

 Real estate business risk management

-The Group has established measures to ensure that (i) the property development related costs of the property development projects are within budgets; (ii) the progress of the property development projects is in pace with the scheduled time to avoid delay in completion; and (iii) the quality of the properties under construction is high and complies with the applicable rules, regulations, laws and standards.
+The Group has well established measures to ensure that (i) the costs of the property development projects are within budgets; (ii) the progress of the property development projects is on schedule; and (iii) the quality of the properties under construction meets the industrial standards.

-The risk arising from property investment business is relatively low.
+The risk arising from property investment business is relatively low due to the business nature, and most of the leasing contracts are long-term ones lasting for two to four years.
 The Group will maintain a portfolio of tenants who are reputable and creditworthy.
-In addition, the leasing team keeps monitoring the market conditions with a view to maintaining the competitive position of Goldin Financial Global Centre.
+In addition, the leasing team keeps monitoring the market conditions with a view to maintain the competitive position of Goldin Financial Global Centre.

 Real Estate Business

-In view of these market conditions, the Group will strive to maintain the competitive edge of its factoring business and continue its prudent approach to managing risks and selecting clients.
-We will also explore possibilities of cooperating with other commercial factors and financial institutions and develop new products and services in China’s financial sector.
+With the increasing competition and reduced factoring fees, revenue from the Group’s factoring business is expected to decrease in the coming year.
+The Group will strive to maintain the competitive edge of its factoring business and continue its prudent approach to managing risks and selecting clients.
+It will also explore possibilities of forming new ventures and cooperating with other commercial factors and financial institutions in developing new products and services in China’s financial sector.